CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Phytogenic_Insolator.md

 #### Add Recipe

-The following script will add a recipe that will output Wheat 100% of the time by insolating a Stick, using 500 mB of Water and consumimg 500 RF.
+The following script will add a recipe that will output Wheat 100% of the time by Insolating a Stick, using 500 mB of Water and consumimg 500 RF.

 ```zenscript
 // <recipetype:thermal:insolator>.addRecipe(String name, MCWeightedItemStack[] outputs, IIngredient ingredient, int fluidAmount, int energy);